chartjs/Chart.js/docs/general/interactions/modes.md

 ```

 ## x
 Returns all items that would intersect based on the `X` coordinate of the position only.
 Would be useful for a vertical cursor implementation.
-Note that this only applies to cartesian charts
+Note that this only applies to cartesian charts.

 ```javascript
 var chart = new Chart(ctx, {